 There are a few Uganda visa requirements for Nigerian citizens, but only if you want to apply for a Uganda Transit visa or an East Africa visa.
 If you go for the former, you need a letter that states your reason for transit and the destination country, along with the items above.
 If you want to apply for the latter, you are also required to have an itinerary and a return flight ticket.

-As you can notice, the Uganda visa requirements for Nigerian citizens are easy to meet.
-Then, when you fill in the online application form, you should not spend more than 15 minutes doing it. iVisa can help you every step of the way by contacting its support service 24/7, and you will experience the easiest visa application process in your life.
-It definitely beats going to an embassy.
+As you can see, the Uganda visa requirements for Nigerian citizens are easy to meet.
+Then, when you fill in the online application form, you should not spend more than 15 minutes doing it. iVisa can help you every step of the way if you contact out free support service 24/7.
+You will experience the easiest visa application process in your life - it definitely beats going to an embassy.